-Incontinence is the involuntary loss of urine at an inappropriate time or place – this can vary from just a few drops every now and then to full bladder leakage.
+Urinary incontinence is the involuntary loss of urine at an inappropriate time or place – this can vary from just a few drops every now and then to full bladder leakage.

-"involuntary loss of urine on effort or physical exertion, or on sneezing or coughing"
+This is defined as "involuntary loss of urine on effort or physical exertion, or on sneezing or coughing"

-"involuntary loss of urine associated with urgency"
+This is "involuntary loss of urine associated with urgency"

 A pelvic health physiotherapist can diagnose which type of incontinence you have and treat accordingly – 70% of women with incontinence will get significant improvements with appropriate treatment!
 The art is in identifying the underlying causes (or causes), and applying the right treatment options.